 Naming Your Fantasy Creature

 Now that you’re knee-deep in creature design, you’ll have to name the thing.
-And when naming a fantasy creature, a good name can be hard to come by.
-Kinda.
+And when naming a fantasy creature, a “good” name can be hard to come by.

 Using Real-World Languages

-Each of those real-world languages help me mash sounds together in new ways.
-If you have friends who speak a different language, sit them down and make them speak it to you.
+Each of those real-world languages helps me mash sounds together in new ways.
+If you have friends who speak a different language, sit them down and make them speak it for a while.
 Once you’ve heard it spoken, emulate it.
 Try to learn it at a basic level.
 Even just a few words can go a long way.

 Tigers, Bears, and Bunnies

 In English, words take on a personality of their own.
-When little kids act like tigers, you can hear the attitude of the tiger in the word itself.
+For example, when little kids act like tigers, you could figure out what a “tiger” is by the way they say the word.

 “I’m a tiger, rawr!”

 Or you would at least have a good idea.